Scala (SBT) Publishing to Github Packages

 HTTP 422 Errors

-There are a few nuances with configuring Github Packages in SBT, they can be done manually in your build.sbt
+There are a few nuances with configuring GitHub Packages in SBT, they can be done manually in your build.sbt

-or more easily using a purpose built SBT plugin like sbt-github-packages.
-It looks like there are a lot of happy users, but sadly I couldn’t get it to work.
+looks like there are a lot of happy users, but sadly I couldn’t get it to work.

 [error] java.io.IOException: Error writing to server